seanpmaxwell/overnight/src/core/README.md

             res.status(200).json({msg: msg})
         }
     }

 }
 ```

 #### Import your controller into the server

 OvernightJS provides a Server superclass which initializes a new ExpressJS application.
-The express object is accessed
+The express
-using `this.app_`, which is a protected, readonly class variable.
-You can interact with this variable like you would
+object is accessed using `this.app_`, which is a protected, readonly class variable.
+You can interact
-any normal express Application created with `require('express')()`.
-The reason the controllers are not imported and
+with this variable like you would any normal express Application created with `require('express')()`.
+The reason the controllers are not imported and setup for you automatically is the server is meant to
-setup for you automatically is the server is meant to be a place where you hook everything together.
-Suppose for example
+be a place where you hook everything together.
+Suppose for example that you want to add the same database
-that you want to add the same database connection instance to several of your controllers at once.
-This setup let's you
+connection instance to several of your controllers at once.
+This setup let's you do that before
-do that before initializing all of your controller routes. `super.addControllers_(ctrlsArr)` must be called to enable
+initializing all of your controller routes. `super.addControllers_(ctrlsArr)` must be called to enable
 all of the routes in your controller.
-If you don't want to have to import each of your controller objects individually,
+If you don't want to have to import each of your controller objects
-you could do something like `import * as controllers from './controllers/export.ts` and export all your classes at once
+individually, you could do something like `import * as controllers from './controllers/export.ts` and
-in that file.
-Then you could loop through all your controllers in the server file and make the same modifications to
+export all your classes at once in that file.
+Then you could loop through all your controllers in the
-each controller.
+server file and make the same modifications to each controller.
+The sample application of the main
+master repository contains an example of this.

 <br>